Understanding hybrid search

 Dense vectors

 The basic vector type in Pinecone is a dense vector.
 Dense vectors enable semantic search.
 Semantic search returns the most similar results according to a specific distance metric even if no exact matches are present.
-This is possible because dense vectors generated by embedding models such as SBERT are numerical representations of semantic meaning.
+This is possible because dense vectors generated by embedding models such as multilingual-e5-large

 Sparse vectors

 Sparse vectors have very large number of dimensions, where only a small proportion of values are non-zero.
 When used for keywords search, each sparse vector represents a document; the dimensions represent words from a dictionary, and the values represent the importance of these words in the document.
-Keyword search algorithms like the BM25 algorithm compute the relevance of text documents based on the number of keyword matches, their frequency, and other factors.
+Keyword search algorithms compute the relevance of text documents based on the number of keyword matches, their frequency, and other factors.

 Sparse-dense workflow